 In this creative project, students design solutions to limit the spread of viruses such as Covid-19 on surfaces.
 The lesson begins with an animation explainer video about virus transmission on surfaces.
-Students then explore an innovative solution called Armie (by Print City) - a hands-free handle design that promotes the user to use their arm to open doors and drawers, limiting the spread of infectious droplets onto fingertips.
+Students then explore an innovative solution called Armie (by Print City at Manchester Metropolitan University) - a hands-free handle design that promotes the user to use their arm to open doors and drawers, limiting the spread of infectious droplets onto fingertips.
 By following tutorials to design and improve Armie for their classroom handles, students will be equipped with the foundational knowledge and skills to make their own unique solutions through a process of research, simulation, design, testing and iteration.

 The lesson can be incorporated into the study of maths, design technology, citizenship and computing.
 The material can be adapted for ages 8-16.
 The curriculum is aligned to ISTE, NGSS, CCSS and UK National Curriculum standards.
 A comprehensive list of standards met is included in the lesson platform.